solita/solita.github.com/_posts/2015-12-30-active-directory-integration-with-episerver.md

 LDAP (at least the Active Directory implementation) has a limit of 1000 entries per query.
 We hit that limit with groups, which led to Episerver not listing all groups in the AD, because ActiveDirectoryRoleProvider tries to load all groups and do the searching/pagination client side.
-I solved this by tweaking the LDAP query so that only specific groups are loaded, which also made it faster since a smaller number of entries is returned.
+I solved this by tweaking the LDAP query so that only specific groups are loaded, which also made it a lot faster since a smaller number of entries is returned.

-In general, searching for users and groups can be very slow if your AD has a large number of users and groups.
-At least the groups are cached after the first query, which unfortunately leads to...
+Loading the full list of groups was painfully slow, even though the result is cached after the first query.

 ## Caching problems with multiple active directories

-As mentioned, Episerver caches results of AD queries, in a class called [AdsiDataFactory](http://world.episerver.com/documentation/Class-library/?documentId=cms/8/EEDB98B2).
+To improve performance, the AD role provider in Episerver caches results of AD queries, in a class called [AdsiDataFactory](http://world.episerver.com/documentation/Class-library/?documentId=cms/8/EEDB98B2).

 Looking in decompiler, the cache key looks like this:
 ```
 string cacheKey = "EPiServer:DirectoryServiceFindAll:" + filter + scope.ToString();
 ```
 where *scope* is an enum value.
 It uses the query itself as the cache key, which works fine if you have just one AD.
-But in our case, we had two ADs, which means two providers, and since the same queries are issued to both ADs, the results get cached only for the first one.
+We had two ADs, which means two providers, and since the same queries are issued to both ADs, the results get cached only for the first one.

 My solution was to override GetAllRoles in ActiveDirectoryRoleProvider.